TobiasGleiter/seance-hand-clothes-web-shop/prompts/database-engineer/README.md

 # Database-Engineer

-Each Agents is a own Chat (with the Model).
+Each Agents is an own Chat (with the Model).

 ## Tasks of the Database-Engineer